Kirk Ferentz: Second rebuild (2007–2011)

 The 2009 Hawkeye football team got off to the best start in school history up to that point.
-Narrow home victories over Northern Iowa and Arkansas State coupled with double digit road wins over No. 5Penn State and Wisconsin fueled a 7–0 start.
+Narrow home victories over Northern Iowa and Arkansas State coupled with double digit road wins over No. 5 Penn State and Wisconsin fueled a 7–0 start.
 Ferentz' 2009 Hawks became the first Iowa team to win eight games to start a season by winning at Michigan State, 15–13, with a touchdown pass on the final play of the game from Stanzi to Marvin McNutt.
 After defeating Indiana to run their record to 9–0, the Hawks lost quarterback Stanzi to injury in an upset loss to Northwestern.
 Iowa then lost the de facto Big Ten championship game at Ohio State, 27–24, in overtime.
 The Hawkeyes shut out Minnesota, 12–0, to finish the regular season with a 10–2 record and were selected for their second BCS bowl game under Ferentz by being invited to the 2010 Orange Bowl.
 Stanzi returned, and Iowa defeated Georgia Tech, 24–14, to earn the school's first BCS bowl win and their first victory in a major bowl since the 1959 Rose Bowl.
 Iowa finished with an 11–2 record that tied the school record for victories in a season and the Hawkeyes earned No. 7 rankings in both the AP Poll and Coaches Poll, their highest finish since the 1960 season.
-Tackle Bulaga was selected by the Green Bay Packers in the first round of the 2010 NFL Draft.
+Tackle Bulaga was selected by the Green Bay Packers in the first round of the 2010 NFL draft.

 In 2010, pre-season expectations ran high before a disappointing 8–5 season.
-The Hawkeyes began the season ranked 9 in the AP poll, returning key players Stanzi, McNutt, Adrian Clayborn, Tyler Sash, Derrell Johnson-Koulianos, and Karl Klug. winning twice before losing at No. 24 Arizona.
+The Hawkeyes began the season ranked 9 in the AP poll, returning key players Stanzi, McNutt, Adrian Clayborn, Tyler Sash, Derrell Johnson-Koulianos, and Karl Klug.
 The Hawkeyes defeated two ranked conference foes at home, No. 22 Penn State and No. 5 Michigan State, before losing their final three regular season games.
 Ferentz and the Hawkeyes defeated the 14th-ranked Missouri Tigers in the 2010 Insight Bowl.
-Six Hawkeyes were selected in the 2011 NFL Draft, including the All-American Clayborn in the first round.
+Six Hawkeyes were selected in the 2011 NFL draft, including the All-American Clayborn in the first round.

 The inconsistent 2011 Hawkeyes finished 7–6 (4–4 Big Ten), defeating ranked Michigan 24–16 but losing to unranked rivals Minnesota and Iowa State.
 Against Pitt, the Hawkeyes overcame a 17-point deficit in the fourth quarter.
-Another offensive tackle, Riley Reiff, was selected in the first round, this time by the Detroit Lions in the 2012 NFL Draft.
+Another offensive tackle, Riley Reiff, was selected in the first round, this time by the Detroit Lions in the 2012 NFL draft.
 The Hawkeyes lost to Oklahoma, coached by Hawkeye alum Bob Stoops in the 2011 Insight Bowl.